List of All Stars Awards winners (hurling)

 This is a list of all the past winners of the official GAA GPA All Stars Awards in hurling since the first awards in 1971.
 As an insight to the prominent players of the 1960s, it also includes the unofficial "Cuchulainn" awards presented from 1963 to 1967 under the auspices of Gaelic Weekly magazine.

-Since 1971, the All Ordinaries Awards in hurling have been presented annually to a set of fifteen hurlers from that year's All-Ireland Senior Hurling Championship, who are seen to be deserving of being named in a "Team of the Year".
+Since 1971, the All Stars Awards in hurling have been presented annually to a set of fifteen hurlers from that year's All-Ireland Senior Hurling Championship, who are seen to be deserving of being named in a "Team of the Year".
 The shortlist is compiled by a selection committee steering group, while the overall winners are chosen by inter-county players themselves.
 The All Star is regarded by players as the highest individual award available to them, due to it being picked by their peers.

 Limerick hold the record for most All-Star winners in one year with 12 players chosen in the hurling selection for 2021.